bogdanmanate/mvp-ts/README.md

   "compilerOptions": {
     // Allow default imports like `import React from 'react'` "allowSyntheticDefaultImports": true,
-    // Allow absolute imports like `import { Thing } from 'src/Thing'`
-    "baseUrl": ".",
     // Adds safety when working across OS / filesystems "forceConsistentCasingInFileNames": true,
     // Optional: Only needed if you're using React